marcos-de-sousa/BioTaxGeo/README.md

 <p align="center"><img src="files/images/map-pt2.gif" width="740" height="460"></p>

 > Then you will be redirected to plot markers and identify the area you collected the data.
+The user will be able to inform the geographical coordinates of the plot markers by clicking directly on the map or entering data in the longitude and latitude fields

 <p align="center"><img src="files/images/map-pt3.gif" width="740" height="460"></p>

-> The user will be able to inform the geographical coordinates of the plot markers by clicking directly on the map or entering data in the longitude and latitude fields.

 > Together with a list containing suggestions for possible incorrect entries.